vmzakharov/dataframe-ec-json-support/README.md

 String jsonString = dfToJson.toJsonString(this.dataFrame);
 ```

-Result: an object representing the data frame with attributes for the data frame name, data frame schema, and data frame data, where the data is stored as an array of Json objects, each object representing a single row of the dataframe
+Result: an object representing the data frame with attributes for the data frame name, data frame schema, and data frame data, where the data is stored as an array of JSON objects, each object representing a single row of the dataframe

 ```json
 {